embEDUx/documentation/src/usage/misc.md

 -rw-r--r-- 1 user user 3.5M Mar  2 19:53 start_x.elf
     ```

+1. Before you push your changes upstream, make sure your build script is running
+   without any errors!

 1. Add the changes, commit and push them upstream.

     ```